erSubhashThapa/100daysofcode/r2-log.md

   I'm working on the design for the recipe calculator.

   I ended with this design in the browser using DevTools.
-I wonder if theres a way to easily see all the changes I made to the css in the browser that I added to "element.style" for a bunch of different elemets.
-I wasn't able to find them and save these changes
+I wonder if there's a way to easily see all the changes I made to the css in DevTools that I added to "element.style" for a bunch of different elemets.
+I wasn't able to find them and save these changes.
+But it will be easy to recreate.

   <img src="log_imgs/ui_4-16.PNG"  width="300"/>